a tv and vhs tapes

 The Appeal of Watching VHS Movies

 While VHS beat out Betamax during the format wars and dominated the home movie market for years, it’s since been deemed mostly obsolete.
-However, lots of people still love the analog format for many reasons.
-Sure, you have to rewind and fast-forward, which is unnecessary if you choose a company to digitize your videotapes, but there are plenty of reasons people still love VHS.
+Still, many people continue to enjoy watching VHS movies — and here's why:

 Additionally, you can check online marketplaces like Amazon, eBay, Etsy, or even Craigslist or Facebook Marketplace.
 While not all these options have VHS cassettes in the best condition, you have options for restoring old videotapes.